acsabradi/net-core-projects/evosoft training/Assets/Module 02 - ASP.NET Core Overview/Module 02 - Overview.md

     }
 ```

+> # Megjegyzés
+> Itt is még mindig a `Program.cs`-ben vagyunk.

 **Note:** You configure the HTTP pipeline using the extensions **Run, Map**, and
 **Use**.
 By convention, the Run method is simply a shorthand way of adding
 middleware to the pipeline that does not call any other middleware (that is, it
 will not call a next request delegate).
 Thus, Run should only be called at the
 end of your pipeline.
 Run is a convention, and some middleware components may
 expose their own Run[Middleware] methods that should only run at the end of the
 pipeline.

 In the above code, the first middleware uses **Use** and the terminating
 middleware uses **Run**.

 5. Run the application now.
 It should show both text lines in the browser.